-The Router's LEDs and the QSS button are located on the front panel (View from left to right).
+The Router's LEDs are located on the front panel (View from left to right).

-Name Status Indication PWR Off Power is off.
-FVIK On Power is on.
-On The Router is initializing or maybe has a system error.
-SYS Flashing The Router is working properly.
-Off The Router has a system error.
-WLAN Off The Wireless function is disabled.
-VVLAIN Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port.
-WAN, LAN 1-4 On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port.
-Slow Flash A wireless device is connecting to the network by QSS function.
+Item Status Indication ଓ (PWR) On Power is on.
+Off Power is off.
+On The Router is initializing.
+(SYS) Flashing The Router is working properly.
+Off The Router has a system error. 🕱 (WLAN) Flashing The Wireless function is enabled.
+Off The Wireless function is disabled.
+On A device is linked to the corresponding port but there is no Ø (WAN) activity. ☑ (LAN1-4) Flashing An active device is linked to the corresponding port.
+Off No device is linked to the corresponding port.
+On The USB 3G/4G modem is connected but no data being ⊷ (USB) transferred.
+Flashing Data is received or sent through the 3G/4G modem.
+Off The USB 3G/4G modem is not connected.
+Slow A wireless device is connecting to the network by WPS Flash function.
 This process will last in the first 2 minutes.
-QSS On A wireless device has been successfully added to the network by QSS function.
-Quick Flash A wireless device failed to be added to the network by QSS function.
+On A wireless device has been successfully added to the network by WPS function.
+Quick A wireless device failed to be added to the network by WPS Flash function.